vossisboss/pvwagtail-PWC2023/README.md

 ## Add machine translation configuration

 Wagtail Localize has a few different options for machine translation.
-Two common configurations are for Google Cloud Translation and Deepl.
-Both of those options require setting accounts up with credit cards, so were going to use the dummy translator for this tutorial to show you how things work.
-But if you want to integrate a machine translator, you can follow the steps in the [Wagtail Localize Documentation](https://www.wagtail-localize.org/how-to/integrations/machine-translation/) to add the configuration for your preferred translator to `base.py`.
+Two available integration options include Google Cloud Translation and Deepl.
+Both of those options require setting accounts up with credit cards, so we're going to use a dummy translator for this tutorial to show you how things work.
+If you want to integrate a machine translator later on, you can follow the steps in the [Wagtail Localize Documentation](https://www.wagtail-localize.org/how-to/integrations/machine-translation/) to add the configuration for your preferred translator to `base.py`.
 There is also an integration available for [Pontoon](https://www.wagtail-localize.org/how-to/integrations/pontoon/).

 To add the dummy translator, add the following code to your `base.py` file: